El Puerto de Santa María: History

-El Puerto de Santa María is located on the Atlantic coast of the Bay of Cádiz, near the municipalities of Jerez de la Frontera, Rota, Puerto Real, and Cádiz.
-It is popular for its sherry and for its beaches, which are the town's principal tourist attraction.
-Well known beaches include Vistahermosa, Valdelagrana, and La Puntilla.
-Like many other southern cities, there are many smaller towns encompassed by the municipality.
-There is also a major port, known as Puerto Sherry.
-A large amount of land has been devoted to the Bay of Cádiz Nature Reserve.

 Economy

 The most important economic activity is tourism, mainly because of the beaches, as well as the bullfights held at the arena during the summer.
 The town also hosts large groups of motorcyclists during the Jerez Motorcycle Grand Prix.
 There is commercial development in the center and periphery, and a highly developed wine industry.

 Culture

 Listed are a few of the main fiestas in the area: